Regular Assembly Meetings

 The following is a summary of documents that the Assembly takes action on:

 - ASSEMBLY ORDINANCE (AO) - Changes Municipal law, appropriates funds for annual operating and capital budgets, and sets the mill levy.

 - ASSEMBLY RESOLUTION (AR) - Appropriates and revises funding, and formalizes an expression of policy or recognition.

 - ASSEMBLY MEMORANDUM (AM) - Approves recommendations (i.e. bid awards) and summarizes the intent of ordinances and resolutions.

 - ASSEMBLY INFORMATIONAL MEMORANDUM (AIM) - Provides the Assembly with requested information and reports.

-Visit the Clerk's Office for copies of legislation passed prior to 2008 or here for archives of passed legislation.
+Visit the Municipal Clerk's Office for copies of Assembly legislation.

 All business of the Assembly is conducted through parliamentary procedures.
 A motion is made by an Assemblymember and seconded by another member.
 Once a motion has been seconded, it may be discussed and then approved or disapproved.
+In order for a motion to pass, at least six of the possible eleven votes must be in favor.
 A motion may be postponed for a definite period or tabled for an indefinite period.
-In order for a motion to pass, at least six of the possible eleven votes must be in favor; and eight votes are needed to override a Mayor's veto of an Assembly action.
+In order to override the Mayor's veto of an Assembly action, eight votes are needed .

 The first motion to adopt an ordinance, memorandum, or resolution is called the main motion.
 Additional motions to change or amend the main motion are considered separately.
 Passage of any ordinance, memorandum, or resolution may require several votes of the Assembly, as amendments which attempt to change the original document are passed or defeated.